michaliskambi/test-float-compare/README.md

     E.g. you cannot express `0.1` exactly because the fractional part for `0.1` in base-2 is infinite (see [here](https://www.wolframalpha.com/input/?i=convert+0.1+to+base+2): `0.00011001100110011...`).
 And mantissa uses fixed number of bits to store this in base-2.
 So all of `Single`, `Double`, `Extended`, `Real` express `0.1` differently, and none of the versions is exact.

-    _The above 2 solutions are practical when you need fast calculations, and you can tolerate some limitations and (in case of floating-point) imprecision._
+   _The 2 solutions above (fixed-point, floating-point) are practical (and thus widely used) when you need fast calculations, and you can tolerate some limitations and (in case of floating-point) imprecision._ They are not perfect, not many things are perfect :)

-4. There are also solutions when you really need precision, and more flexibility than `Currency`, and can tolerate slower calculations.
-Most importantly, There are _arbitrary-precision arithmetic libraries_.
+3. There are also solutions when you really need absolute precision, and more flexibility than `Currency`, and can tolerate slower calculations.
+Most importantlyt There are _arbitrary-precision arithmetic libraries_.
 See e.g.:

     - not Pascal-specific:
         - https://gmplib.org/